Chirag-ahir/SFC-Preparation/README.md

 What's the difference between single sign-on (SSO) and social sign-on?<br>
 With SSO, users can access services without logging in to each one.
 With social sign-on, users can access a service using their social account credentials.

+Which objects we can transfer using mass transfer tool?<br>
+Use the Mass Transfer tool to transfer multiple accounts, leads, service contracts, and custom objects from one user to another.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>